Addiction & Substance Use

 Red Ribbon Week

-The team promoted Red Ribbon Week from Oct.
-23-31, 2022, and sponsored an essay contest and a coloring contest, both open to all Brown County residents.
+Every year, the team promotes Red Ribbon Week during the last week of October.
+In 2024, the team sponsored a drawing contest open to all Brown County youth ages 18 and under.
 Red Ribbon Week is the oldest and largest drug-use prevention campaign in the nation focused on keeping kids drug free.

 In an Emergency